Japkirat976/Japkirat976/README.md

 - 👋 Hi, I’m @Japkirat976
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning javascript and C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her